DanjieTang/MyOwnCPU/README.md

 # MyOwnCPU
-This CPU is entirely my own design, built from the ground up using Verilog.
-And I mean it!
-Additionally, it includes an assembly language program that showcases its unique features.
+This project is an extension of ECE243 lab 8, which has been augmented with several new features, including pop, push, bl, cmp, and bit shifting operations.
+In addition, the project includes an assembly language program that showcases these novel functionalities.

 ## Contact Me